Easy Lemon Beet Hummus Recipe

 Lemon Beet Hummus Serving Ideas:

-Pre-run fuel: Pair with gluten-free toast, rice cakes, or gluten-free pita bread or pita chips 1–2 hours before activity.
+Pre-run fuel: Pair with toast, gluten-free toast, rice cakes, or pita bread or pita chips 1–2 hours before activity.

 Recovery snack: Spread on wraps with lean protein and greens for a balanced post-workout meal.